menu

 The path of least resistance for many of us is to put the stake in the ground and plan to stay in the home where we feel secure with the assistance of privately paid care providers.
 However, you should be aware that the burden of hiring and scheduling caregivers will, no doubt, fall on someone else.

-This option might “feel good” now, but it can lead to increased social isolation and depression as the years go by.
+This option might “feel good” now, but it can lead to financial burden and increased social isolation and depression as the years go by.

 life-plan-community